ohmersimpson/kata-netlify-refresh/site/index.md

 In January 2019 the Kata Containers community landed the <a href="https://github.com/kata-containers/runtime/releases/tag/1.5.0">1.5 release</a>, which includes support for the Firecracker hypervisor from AWS, the IMB Z-Series s390x architecture as well as a new method for integrating with the containerd project.

-New hypervisors, new CPU architectures and significant integration improvements!
+New hypervisors, new CPU architectures and significant integration improvements.

 </home-announcement>